-http://monitor_machine_name:8080
+http://monitor machine name:8080

 After you have set these variables, save the updated file and load it onto the Web server that is to be monitored.
 Update the <HEAD> section of each page to include an empty IFRAME called experiencemanager and a reference to the JavaScript file.
-The following is an example from the index.html file on you Monitor:
+The following is an example from the index.html file on your Monitor: